 The Council seeks to prioritise donations to local initiatives or groups seeking to undertake activities to the benefit of the village.
 It will also consider donating funds to causes or issues facing Weston on the Green where our residents are championing activities to protect the interests of our village.

 Initiatives supported must also accord with the Parish Council's role as a government body, as outlined in its Standing Orders, and the Code of Conduct signed by all Councillors.
-For example, this would mean it is not permitted to support political or religious endeavours.
+For example, this would mean it is not permitted to support political endeavours.

 Process